sterliakov/sterliakov.github.io/README.md

 ## Technology stack I enjoy the most

-* Backend: Python, Django (except for somewhat limiting ORM) + DRF or FastAPI with SQLAlchemy and Alembic (more powerful, but more boilerplate).
+* Backend: Python, Django (except for the somewhat limiting ORM) + DRF or FastAPI with SQLAlchemy and Alembic (more powerful, but more boilerplate).
 * Databases: PostgreSQL if we're talking SQL, DynamoDB for something less structured.
-* Frontend: JavaScript or TypeScript (please don't tell me the latter is superior, it isn't for small and simple projects) with React and Tailwind.
+* Frontend: JavaScript or TypeScript (depending on the size of the project) with React and Tailwind.
-  For quick prototyping I've had some exceptional experience using [shadcn/ui](https://ui.shadcn.com/).
+  For quick prototyping I've had some exceptional experience with [shadcn/ui](https://ui.shadcn.com/).
-* Infra: AWS is my favorite, with some features simply unmatched by other major providers.
-And Docker is the most convenient way to ship exactly what you test, with `docker compose` offering instant local environment setup.
+* Infra: AWS is my favourite, with some features simply unmatched by other major providers.
+And Docker is the most convenient way to ship exactly what you test, with `docker compose` offering an instant local environment setup.
 * Tooling: [`pre-commit`](https://https://pre-commit.com/), GitHub actions,
   [`ruff`](https://docs.astral.sh/ruff/), [`uv`](https://docs.astral.sh/uv/),
-  [`biomejs`](https://biomejs.dev/) (though they still lack some ESLint features), the list goes on...
+  [`biomejs`](https://biomejs.dev/) (although they still lack some ESLint features), the list goes on...
 And, quite controversially, Jira as a project management tool.
-* Dev environment: I'm running Lubuntu on my primary laptop and use Sublime Text instead of IDE.
-I also use vim for any editing that doesn't need 10 open tabs and perform a lot of tasks via CLI.
+* Dev environment: I'm running Lubuntu on my primary laptop and use Sublime Text instead of an IDE.
+I also use Vim for any editing that doesn't need ten open tabs and perform a lot of tasks via CLI.
 * Rust: it doesn't clearly fall into any of categories above, but all my experience with it has been overwhelmingly positive.

 ## My Current Role

-I'm currently the CTO at [Simpleem](https://simpleem.com/), where we are building a system that uses the power of machine learning to quantify and classify behavioral traits of video call participants.
+I'm currently the CTO of [Simpleem](https://simpleem.com/), where we are building a system that uses the power of machine learning to quantify and classify behavioral traits of video call participants.

 Our platform helps sales teams improve performance by analyzing behavior and highlighting the most impactful moments of conversations.
-HR teams can use Simpleem to streamline candidate evaluation, reduce manual screening, and identify candidates who best fit their culture and team dynamics.
+HR teams can use Simpleem to streamline candidate assessment, reduce manual screening, and identify candidates who best fit their culture and team dynamics.

 We've developed a system that can predict deal outcomes with a high degree